Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         degrees, certificates, and certifications; have training
         cooperation relationships according to current regulations with VNU, with training units;
-    c)  A VNU diploma is a legal diploma that recognizes the learner\'s qualifications after completing a training program, meeting the output standards of a university training program (including bachelor, engineer, doctor, pharmacist), master, and doctorate
+    c)  A VNU diploma is a legal diploma that recognizes the learner's qualifications after completing a training program, meeting the output standards of a university training program (including bachelor, engineer, doctor, pharmacist), master, and doctorate